mohitsinghs/repo/README.md

 Download [latest release](https://github.com/mohitsinghs/repo/releases/latest) for your system and put it in the path.

 ## Shell integration

+You can also run `repo sh` to see the setup instructions for your current shell if supported.

+### For zsh

 Put following in you `~/.zshrc`.
 The default binding is `z` but you can change it.